FedericoVaga/PyWordReference/README.md

 - Translator: it performs searches
 - Translation: it represents a single translation

+# Installation
+To install the module run:

+    # python setup.py install

+This command install the module in the environment in use by your python installation.

+To create a tarball for distribution

+    $ python setup.py sdist

 # Translator
 ## Usage
 The implementation is minimal and it's main purpose is to get